electronpass/electronpass-desktop/README.md

 Lock backgrounds are obtained from free wallpaper site  [WallpaperStop](http://www.wallpaperstop.com).

+Electronpass icons and other project specific assets are stored in [electronpass/graphics](https://github.com/electronpass/graphics).

 ## License
 Code in this project is licensed under [GNU GPLv3 license](https://github.com/electronpass/electronpass-desktop/blob/master/LICENSE).
 Some third party files are subjective to their respective license.